 California’s Equal Pay Act

-California’s Equal Pay Act prohibits employers from engaging in wage discrimination by paying employees at a lower wage rate than employees of a different gender, race or ethnicity.
-This applies to jobs performed under similar working conditions that require substantially similar work, when considering skill, effort, and responsibility.
-(Labor Code section 1197.5.)
+California’s Equal Pay Act prohibits wage discrimination.
+This includes paying employees at a lower wage rate than employees of a different gender, race or ethnicity.
+This applies to jobs performed under similar working conditions that require substantially similar work, when considering skill, effort, and responsibility.1

 Exceptions to California’s Equal Pay Act